-- a. the designated name of the product and the internal code reference where applicable; - b. the batch number given by the supplier and, on receipt, the control or batch number given by the manufacturer, if any, documented so as to ensure traceability; - c. the status of the contents (e.g. in quarantine, on test, released, rejected, returned, recalled); - d. where appropriate, an expiry date or a date beyond which retesting is necessary.
+(a) the designated name of the product and the internal code reference where applicable;

+(b) the batch number given by the supplier and, on receipt, the control or batch number given by the manufacturer, if any, documented so as to ensure traceability;

+© the status of the contents (e.g. on quarantine, on test, released, rejected, returned, recalled);

+(d) where appropriate, an expiry date or a date beyond which retesting is necessary.